Carriage Horse Controversy Swirls After Fresh Allegations Of Abuse

 “The vet came to the stable and performed a body condition and assessment,” Hansen said.

-Hansen says Michelle was given a clean bill of health by the Health Department and disputes any claims that she was working under extreme conditions.
+Hansen disputes any claim that she or any other horse are working under extreme conditions.

 Hansen also says carriage horses are banned from working in extreme heat or cold.
 So on a day like Thursday, there’s not a carriage in sight in Central Park.

-Hansen told Fan that Michelle is no longer working and is on vacation for the next five weeks on a farm in Pennsylvania.
+Hansen told Perez that Michelle is no longer working and is on vacation for the next five weeks on a farm in Pennsylvania.
 This while both a spokesperson for the NYPD and Health Department say they are investigating.

-A spokesperson from mayoral candidate Eric Adams‘ office says “there should be room for conversation to see how do we transition out of using horse carriages.”MORE NEWS: More Homecoming Week Events Announced For Vaccinated New Yorkers While Other Big Events Announce Cancelations Over COVID Concerns
+A spokesperson from mayoral candidate Eric Adams‘ office says “there should be room for conversation to see how do we transition out of using horse carriages.”MORE NEWS: Next Steps In NYC Congestion Pricing Plan Receive Federal Approval

 Thalia Perez contributed to this report.